Candra0x6/Fundly/README.md

    ```
 3. Access your deployed application via the canister URL on the Internet Computer.

-## 🤝 Contributing

-We welcome contributions from the community!
-Please read our [Contributing Guide](./CONTRIBUTING.md) to learn how you can help improve Fundly.
 ---
 Built with ❤️ on the Internet Computer by the Fundly Team